-Heatset colours are transparent and will show best on light coloured or white fabric.
+Heatset Standard colours are transparent and will show best on white or light fabrics.
 If application is to be on coloured fabric, the end result will be a blend of the fabric colour and the colour applied.

 Colours are intermixable and clean with water.

 They are not suitable to be used as a fabric dye in a dye bath.

 Heatset is best applied by screenprinting or hand painting.

 Use “straight from the pot” for screenprinting.
 If reduced viscosity is required for hand painting, add Heatset Handpaint Medium to reach desired consistency.